prembasumatary/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 As a member of the course team, you must carefully control which content is visible to learners and when.

-You control content visibility through these features in Studio.
+You can control content visibility through the following features.

 .. contents::
   :local:
   :depth: 1

-These features work together to control content visibility for learners.

 .. _Release Dates: